 Teresa L. Dick.
-Ms. Dick has served as Chief Financial Officer, Senior Vice President and Assistant Secretary of our general partner since February 2014.
-She has also served as Diamondback's Chief Financial Officer and Senior Vice President since November 2009 and as its Corporate Controller from November 2007 until November 2009.
+Ms. Dick has served as Chief Financial Officer and Executive Vice President of our general partner since February 2017 and served as Chief Financial Officer and Senior Vice President from February 2014 to February 2017.
+She has also served as Diamondback's Executive Vice President and Chief Financial Officer since February 2017, as its Chief Financial Officer and Senior Vice President from November 2009 to February 2017 and as its Corporate Controller from November 2007 until November 2009.
 From June 2006 to November 2007, Ms. Dick held a key management position as the Controller/Tax Director at Hiland Partners, a publicly traded midstream energy master limited partnership.
 Ms. Dick has over 19 years of accounting experience, including over eight years of public company experience in both audit and tax areas.
 Ms. Dick received her Bachelor of Business Administration degree in Accounting from the University of Northern Colorado.
 She is a certified public accountant and a member of the American Institute of CPAs and the Council of Petroleum Accountants Societies.

 Russell Pantermuehl.
-Mr. Pantermuehl has served as Vice President-Reservoir Engineering of our general partner since February 2014.
-He has also served as Diamondback's Vice President-Reservoir Engineering since August 2011, and, prior to his current position at Diamondback, Mr. Pantermuehl served as a reservoir engineering supervisor for Concho Resources Inc., an oil and gas exploration company, from March 2010 to August 2011.
+Mr. Pantermuehl has served as Executive Vice President-Reservoir Engineering of our general partner since February 2017 and served as Vice President-Reservoir Engineering from February 2014 to February 2017.
+He has also served as Diamondback's Executive Vice President-Reservoir Engineering since February 2017, and served as Vice President-Reservoir Engineering from August 2011 to February 2017.
+Prior to his positions with us and Diamondback, Mr. Pantermuehl served as a reservoir engineering supervisor for Concho Resources Inc., an oil and gas exploration company, from March 2010 to August 2011.
 Mr. Pantermuehl worked for ConocoPhillips Company as a reservoir engineering advisor from January 2005 to March 2010.
 Mr. Pantermuehl also worked as an independent consultant in the oil and gas industry from March 2000 to December 2004.
 He received a Bachelor of Science degree in Petroleum Engineering from Texas A&M University.